SnapdragonCao/Lynrics/README.md

-# Lynrics: Learning new words with lyrics
+# Lynrics: Learning Foreign Languages with Lyrics

 This is a cloned repository for my project in IT5007 SY 2022/2023.

+The UI is under reconstruction, so only the skeleton is cloned.

+You may see the [demo](https://youtu.be/UggUz_Z3G-o) for the submitted version for the course.

 ## Features